A stack of old magazines on a desk.

 In My Own Style

-The key to using and enjoying your stuff on a regular basis is to store it in a place that makes sense.
-Here are three simple and highly-effective ideas:
+The key to using and enjoying your stuff regularly is to store it in a place that makes sense.
+Here are three simple and highly effective ideas:

 1. Keep the paper items you use every day in plain sight.
 Put new magazines on your coffee table, stationery on your desk, and so on.